Goa : A Lesson in Life. Chapter 2 : Arrival in Goa

 True to the man’s word I found myself on the path to Calangute.
 I picked up the pace, passing a small wooden kiosk, when I heard a voice “Hello my friend”.
 A slight old grey man appeared from the kiosk, and beckoned me over.
 What now?
 Grudgingly I backtracked over to him.
 He stood there, motionless, seeming to look right through me, into my very soul.
 “Relax”, he said with a smile.
 I looked down at myself, this clueless blunderbuss stomping through the woods, peoples homes, upsetting the peace.
 To me I was fine, calm, relaxed, in control.
 But to the outside world and to this man in particular I was a quivering, stressed up train-wreck.
 From within the kiosk he conjured up a table and chair, as he opened up the front to reveal a bar.
 He then sat me down outside and served me a coke, the best kind straight from the fridge out of a glass bottle.
 I could feel the tension in my shoulders as I sat there, looking down the road to Calungute, my heavy heartbeat and laboured breathing.
 The old man continued to analyse me like a doctor, even coming over to massage the tension out of my shoulders before sending me on my way refreshed and relaxed.

-7 responses to “Goa : A Lesson in Life.
+7 thoughts on “Goa : A Lesson in Life.
 Chapter 2 : Arrival in Goa”

 1. the most beautiful place to go in goa is mandrem beach.. go to dunes holiday village in mandrem… no place in goa like it..